How to become a burlesque dancer

-These 10 top tips for aspiring burlesquers will help you create a unique act you’ll be proud of.
-Burlesque hobbyists and careerists unite - in dizzying girlish splendour!
+Want to know how to become a burlesque dancer?
+These ten top tips will help you create a unique act.
+One you’ll be proud of and can branch out from.
+Burlesque beginners and veterans unite in dizzying splendour…

 In the last five years burlesque has gone from being a largely forgotten relic of a bygone age to the hottest performance art on the block.
 Burlesque clubs are springing up across the country, DVDs of Immodesty Blaize and Dita von Teese are flying off the shelves and hen parties are ditching their L-plates and shot glasses in favour of a shimmy-shaking workshop.

 Performing burlesque is a wonderful way to improve your confidence, but how does one stand out from the crowd?
 Join me for a sashay through my ten top tips for beginner burlesque queens!